-Dr. Vera-Diaz is an Associate Professor of Pptometry in the Department of Primary Care.
+Dr. Vera-Diaz is an Associate Professor of Optometry in the Department of Primary Care.
 Dr. Vera-Diaz is lecturer and lab instructor for the Principle and Practice of Optometry I, A and B courses as well as guest lecturer for the Low Vision course.
 Dr. Vera-Diaz has also lectured in numerous seminars and scientific meetings worldwide, including ARVO, VSS, BCVOS and the UNESCO International Congress on Visual Health and Development.

 Dr. Vera-Diaz is a primary eye care practitioner licensed in MA with specific interest in low vision, special populations, geriatric optometry and binocular vision.
 Dr. Vera-Diaz also has clinical experience in retail, private practice, hospital and academic optometry in Spain and in England, where she was a licensed optometrist.
 Dr. Vera-Diaz is clinical preceptor for the Pediatric Vision Screenings program at NECO.
 Prior to joining NECO, Dr. Vera-Diaz was an attending clinical supervisor at the University of Bradford and at the University of Murcia.